HigorGraneroInfinit/Infinitfy-Methodology/Clean Code/Clean Code.md

 ENDMETHOD.
 ```

-do que declarar variáveis com uma `DATA` seção separada no início do método
+ao invés de um bloco `DATA` separado no início do método:

 ```ABAP
 " Fora do padrão